Thesis - Chapter 01 (Introduction)

 3. Historically, answers to the question of what Personal Identity consists in have provided – or so Locke hoped – grounds for the possibility of life after death.

 6. In one sense it is just obvious that we are – in some sense of that weasel word “are” – human animals.
-But then the problem cases kick in – whether actual real-life cases or thought experiments that may never be real-life possibilities.
+But then the problem cases kick in – whether actual real-life cases or thought experiments (hereafter ‘TEs’) that may never be real-life possibilities.

-7. About 36% of the respondents in the aforementioned survey though we could survive teletransportation – though 31% thought that the result would be death and Transhumanists15 think we can be uploaded16 to computers, which makes no sense if we are animals.
+7. About 36% of the respondents in the aforementioned survey though we could survive teletransportation16 – though 31% thought that the result would be death.

-8. So, how did we get to this lack of consensus?
+9. So, how did we get to this lack of consensus?

 Research Methodology